lrlrlrlr/COMP3331_9331_22t2/README.md

  - MUST use UDP for P2P part (otherwise you will lose marks).
  - Use 'try...except...' to catch every exception so your client and server will not crash.
  - Follow the SPEC to design your application, your application should have SAME output as the SPEC example.
+ - Do not concern too much about the corner case, make sure the function is working properly at first!

 ## Assignment Test Instructions
 Note: Please try to run your application with the follwing commands, and check if you have expected output.
 This is not an official testcase, just for reference, please always follow the instructions of **[Assignment SPEC](https://webcms3.cse.unsw.edu.au/static/uploads/course/COMP3331/22T2/040c4d358872ea23642cddd25ae78bbe77de773a4772d04bf0ea82612014b4c2/Assigment_22T2-version-1.0.pdf)**.